 Recent Events - In January 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus ("COVID-19") and the significant risks to the international community and economies as the virus spreads globally beyond its point of origin.
-In March 2020, the WHO classified the COVID-19 as a pandemic, based on the rapid increase in exposure globally.
-In addition, after the Organization of the Petroleum Exporting Countries ("OPEC") and a group of oil producing nations led by Russia failed in March 2020 to agree on oil production cuts, Saudi Arabia announced that it would cut oil prices and increase production, leading to a sharp further decline in oil and natural gas prices.
-The effects of COVID-19 and concerns regarding its global spread, as well as the recent actions by Russia and Saudi Arabia, could continue to negatively impact the domestic and international supply and demand for oil and natural gas, to sustain price volatility and impact the price paid for oil and natural gas and to materially and adversely affect the demand for and marketability of oil and natural gas production.
+In March 2020, the WHO classified COVID-19 as a pandemic, based on the rapid increase in exposure globally, and throughout the second quarter of 2020 and thereafter, COVID-19 continued to spread throughout the U.S. In addition, after the Organization of the Petroleum Exporting Countries ("OPEC") and a group of oil producing nations led by Russia failed in March 2020 to agree on oil production cuts, Saudi Arabia announced that it would cut oil prices and increase production, leading to a sharp further decline in oil and natural gas prices.
+While OPEC, Russia and other oil producing countries reached an agreement in April 2020 to reduce production levels, and U.S. production has declined, a significant crude oil price recovery is not expected until global supply matches current lower levels of demand caused by a number of factors, including the uncertainty around the extent and timing of an economic recovery due to the COVID-19 pandemic.
+The effects of COVID-19 and concerns regarding its domestic and global spread, as well as the recent actions by Russia and Saudi Arabia, could continue to negatively impact the domestic and international supply and demand for oil and natural gas, to sustain continued price volatility and impact the price paid for oil and natural gas and to materially and adversely affect the demand for and marketability of oil and natural gas production.

 We are closely monitoring the current and potential impact of the COVID-19 pandemic and future OPEC actions on all aspects of our business, including how these events may impact our future operations, financial results, liquidity, employees and producers.
-The impact of the COVID-19 pandemic and the related economic downturn, the historically low oil and natural gas prices and the ramifications of the oil price war between OPEC and other oil producing countries, is rapidly evolving.
-We cannot predict the long-term impact of these events on our liquidity, financial position, results of operations or cash flows due to uncertainties including the severity of COVID-19, the duration of the outbreak, governmental or other actions taken to combat COVID-19 and the effect COVID-19 and the current oil price volatility will have on the demand for oil and natural gas.
-These situations remain fluid and unpredictable and we are actively managing our response.
+The impact of the COVID-19 pandemic and the related economic downturn and the historically low oil and natural gas prices on the account of the oil price war between OPEC and other oil producing countries is rapidly evolving.
+We cannot predict the long-term impact of these events on our liquidity, financial position, results of operations or cash flows due to uncertainties including the severity of COVID-19, the duration of the outbreak domestically and worldwide, additional governmental or other actions taken to combat COVID-19 and the effect COVID-19 and the current depressed oil prices will have on the demand for oil and natural gas.
+These situations remain fluid and unpredictable, and we are actively managing our response.